Rivers throws for 3 TDs as Chargers rally to beat 49ers

 Caleb Sturgis had three field goals, including one from 21 yards with 7:41 left that gave the Chargers (2-2) the lead, but he had an eventful day with two missed extra points.

-“It was good to see the resiliency of this team and how they bounced back.
-We played good, complementary football,” Chargers coach Anthony Lynn said.

 Rivers was 25 of 39 for 250 yards.
-Gordon had the sixth 100-yard rushing game of his career and his first since last Oct.
+Gordon had his first 100-yard game since last Oct.
 29 against New England.

 Gordon and Austin Ekeler each caught touchdowns, the first time the Chargers have had two running backs catch touchdowns since Jessie Hester and Darren Sproles did it on Nov.
 22, 2010, against Denver.